Working Papers

 Competitive Effects of Regional Airline Exit: Evidence from the COVID-19 Pandemic

-with Chun-Yu Ho and Li Xu.
+with Chun-Yu Ho, Patrick McCarthy, and Li Xu, R&R

 Work in Progress